Lower Bounds for the Bandwidth Problem: Computational Experiments

 Now, let us provide some information on computation time.
 To compute 4-partitions for graphs with 49 vertices we need about $20$ seconds, for 5-partitions about $30$ seconds, and for 6-partitions about $90$ seconds.
 On the other hand, to compute a 4-partition (6-partition) on a graph with 100 vertices, our ADMM code needs about $200$ seconds ($700$ seconds).
 Clearly, computation times increase with respect to increasing partition sizes and number of vertices of the graphs.
 However, we obtain bounds in reasonable time for all tested graphs.
 All experiments were performed on a Windows 7 64-bit machine equipped with an Intel Core i5-5300U (2$\times$2300 MHz) and 12 GB RAM using MATLAB 2016b.

-\paragraph{Hamming graphs} Results for the Hamming graphs $H_5$, $H_6$, and $H_7$ are summarized in Table \ref{tab:Ham}.
+\paragraph{Hypercubes} Results for the hypercubes $Q_5$, $Q_6$, and $Q_7$ are summarized in Table \ref{tab:Ham}.
 The table reads similar to the previous tables.
-To show a lower bound of 10 for $\bdw(H_5)$, our ADMM needs only 4 seconds.
-For comparison purposes we computed a lower bound for $H_5$ and the case $k=32$.
+To show a lower bound of 10 for $\bdw(Q_5)$, our ADMM needs only 4 seconds.
+For comparison purposes we computed a lower bound for $Q_5$ and the case $k=32$.
 Thus, we solved the QAP relaxation for that instance and obtained $11$ as the lower bound of the BP.